-I offer talks on Hayling Island to resident and community groups on how to avoid fraud, free of charge.
+I offer talks in Havant, Hayling Island, and Emsworth to resident and community groups on how to avoid fraud, free of charge.

 Please contact me via this link.
 A summary of my presentation is below.

 Beware of all unsolicited communication

 Whenever you contact your: bank, councils, energy companies, financial organisations, or anyone else, they will always take you through security.

 Email addresses, phone numbers, websites, messages and social media pages can very easily be faked.